vu-promiss/proteine-screener/docs/README.md

 If you want to add new languages or change the behaviour of the ProteinScreener, you can find instructions here: [Modifying ProteinScreener](Modification.md)

+## Working with locales (language files)

+If you want to edit language files, you can find instructions here: [Modifying ProteinScreener](Locales.md)

 ## Install ProteinScreener on another webserver

 If you need to install ProteinScreener on another webserver, you can follow the [Installation Manual](Installation.md)